MagdK/portfolio_nextjs/works/begame-transaction-history/begame-transaction-history.md

 To give a clear overview of all user transactions and help users keep track of their spendings on the site.

 Problem
-When users are actively engaging with the website, there are different transactions that happen during their experience: deposits, withdrawals, game plays.
-At the moment the site has only one table without filtering options to list all these transactions.
-This improvement is meant to help them keep track all of it easier.
+When users are actively engaging with the website, there are different transactions that happen during their experience: deposits, withdrawals and different kind of game plays.
+At the moment the site has only one table to list all these transactions.
+By improving the transactions page will give the users a better overview of their spendings.

 Objectives
 - Research and observe spending behaviour.